Murciano207/PhoenixChainDAO/README.md

-# Dao widget -  Governance and proposals for your crypto token
+# Phoenix Chain DAO -  Governance and proposals for Phoenix Chain token